Sebastian Vasiliadis: Arminia Bielefeld

+Hansa Rostock

+On 23 June 2023, Sebastian moved to 2.
+Bundesliga club Hansa Rostock on a contract until 30 June 2026.

+Saarbrücken

+On 25 June 2024, Vasiliadis signed with 1.
+FC Saarbrücken in 3.
+Liga.

 International career

 Born in Germany, Vasiliadis comes from a Greek family and is eligible to represent both Germany and Greece internationally.

 On 11 November 2019, Vasiliadis was called by Greece national team coach John van 't Schip ahead for the upcoming UEFA Euro 2020 qualifying fixtures against Armenia and Finland, on 15 and 18 November 2019 respectively, but did not feature in either match.

 Personal life

 Vasiliadis was born in Auenwald, Germany, to Greek father and German mother.